Practice Creates Proficiency

 Younger students typically require less time practicing than High School students.
 We normally recommend five weekly practice sessions to avoid the “summer slide,” with no more than 20 minutes spent in each session.

-The added complexity of technique and increased level of competition experienced by High School students often requires additional practice time to maintain proficiency.
+The added complexity of technique and increased level of competition experienced by High School students often require additional practice time to maintain proficiency.
 We recommend longer session durations of about 30 minutes in length, taking place about five to six days a week.

 Students striving to achieve mastery of their instruments typically practice about one to one and a half hours daily, six to seven times a week.
 One particular student of ours who planned on making a career in music spent as much as three hours daily in the practice room.
 That’s some dedication!